pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 kubectl get po -n ${namespace} -l app.kubernetes.io/instance=${dm_cluster_name}
 ```

-You can use TiDB Operator to deploy and manage multiple DM clusters in a single Kubernetes cluster.
-To deploy multiple DM clusters, repeat the above steps and replace `${dm_cluster_name}` with different names.
+You can use TiDB Operator to deploy and manage multiple DM clusters in a single Kubernetes cluster by repeating the above procedure and replacing `${dm_cluster_name}` with a different name.

-Different clusters can be in the same `namespace` or in different `namespace`s.
-You can select `namespace`s according to your needs.
+Different clusters can be in the same or different `namespace`, which is based on your actual needs.

 ## Access the DM cluster in Kubernetes